tbsalling/aismessages-rest-quarkus/README.md

 ```

 Note the sub-second startup time (0.646s in the example)!

+### Running natively in a Docker container
+It is not yet possible to work with Java 9 on Graalvm

 ## Development mode
 To build and run the service from scratch in development mode: